What is lichen simplex?

 - Neuropathy (radiculopathy) eg brachioradial pruritus

-Itch due to neuropathy appears to be due to hyperexcitable sensory nerve fibres following nerve injury.
+Itch due to neuropathy appears to be due to hyperexcitable sensory nerve fibres following nerve injury or entrapment.

 Who gets lichen simplex?